thisissoon/API-Specification/README.md

 Try and map to stubs to RESTful principles, for example, the SOON\_ FM API allows you to pause the player by sending `POST` request to `/player/pause` and to resume the player a `DELETE` request to `/player/pause`.

+### Limiting Fields

+A consumer may not want all the data which the resource returns, a consumer should be able to specify the fields it wants by using a `fields` query parameter in the URL.
+This would contain a comma separated list of fields to ask for.

+`GET /products?fields=id,name,price`

+Would only return the `id`, `name`, and `price` fields.

+**Note:** Services should be flexible and not break if a consumer asks for a field that is not supported to avoid the consumer breaking.
+Likewise consumers should also be flexible when dealing with fields that do not exist to avoid consumers breaking.

+### Sorting

+Some service resources will need provide sorting options, for example sorting a list of products by price.
+This should be achieved via a `sort` query parameter followed by a comma list of fields to sort on, each prefixed with a `+` or `-` to indicate ascending or descending ordering.

+`GET /products?sort=-price,+name`

+This would ask the products list resource to return results sorted descending by price and then ascending by name.

+**Note:** As with field limiting, services should not break if a consumer asks to sort on a field that is not supported.

+### Filtering

+Consumers may also need to filter results, for example only show products that are of a specific category.
+This should be done by using the field we want to switch on as the query parameter name and value being the value we want to filter on.

+`GET /products?category=1,2,6`

+The above example uses a `category` query parameter with the value of `1,2,6` which tells the service to only return products where they are in the `1`, `2` or `6` categories.

+**Note:** Services should not break if the consumer asks to filter on invalid query parameters or values.

+### Limiting List Results

+This ties slightly into pagination which will be covered in more detail later, however it is worth covering here that for resources which return multiple objects a consumer may want to only get a specific amount of objects, this should be done via the `limit` query parameter.

+`GET /products?limit=4`

+**Note:** A service should only every return a maximum number of records, for example `50` to avoid consumers potentially being able to break services by asking for too much data.

+### Common Queries

+It is likely consumers will often be performing the same common requests, it is entirely acceptable where it makes sense that a specific resource can be created for these common queries to make it easier for the consumer, for example:

+`GET /products/new`

+The above might be equivalent too:

+`GET /products?sort=-created&limit=4`

+Which would return only the latest 4 new products.